What to Expect During a FDNS Site Visit – A Practical Guide for Preparing for a USCIS Compliance Review

 - Make sure whoever signed the petition knows where to find copies of the petition.

-- Ensure that your company website is on your website.
+- Ensure that your company address is on your website.

 DURING THE SITE VISIT